Warning: Excessive Schmoopiness

 "Well, Annie.
 When a man and a woman love each other very much, they -"

 "Jeff!"
-They laugh together quietly.
+They laugh together quietly, unable to take their eyes of their daughter.
 "I just.
 I can't believe we made her.
 We have a baby, Jeff.
 A baby."

 She nuzzles the baby's pointy nose with the pad of her finger.
 "I'm not sure I know what to do with myself or her.
 What if I do it wrong?"